 9 Things to do in Seoul over Chuseok

 So unless you’re one of those rare people that plans their vacations far, far, far in advance (do you people actually exist?) 😉 you’re probably staying put in the city.
-You’re in luck though because this is the absolute best time of the year to be in Seoul.
+You’re in luck though because autumn is the absolute best time of the year to be in Seoul.
 The skies are brilliantly blue, the air is good and temperatures are pretty much perfect.
 And best of all? – much of the population exits the city.
 Seoul is quiet and serene in a way that it rarely is.

 Here’s 9 ideas for what you can get up to during Chuseok.

 Autumn is undoubtedly the best time of the year in Korea weather-wise, with incredible sunsets, blue skies and clear air virtually guaranteed.
 There’s no better season to see Seoul in all it’s mega-city glory.

 It was pretty much the perfect day to visit #seoulsky – clear air, bright sun and empty observation platforms…uhhh, except for those elementary school tour groups 👦👧🙉.
 If u visit during weekdays in the morning or early afternoons, you can enjoy an unfettered #view too! 😍#lifeinkorea #lotteworldtower

 My pick for the best birds-eye view of the city is from the Seoul Sky Observatory in Korea’s tallest building – the Lotte World Tower.
 There are 7 different levels from which to take in views, but the 120th floor outdoor Sky Terrace is the highest outdoor observatory in the world.
 It sits at a whopping 486 metres high and you’re guaranteed a breathtaking unobstructed view of the city (meaning no dirty, streaky windows).